Nathan-Potgieter/Making-of-MCmarket/README.md

 save(SNP_returns, file = "data/SNP_returns.Rda")
 ```

-#### Partisioning SNP Data into Rally, Normal and Stressed Markets
+#### Labeling SNP Data into Rally, Normal and Stressed Markets

--   See “code/get\_training\_data.R” to see how the training data sets
-    were generated.
-The data set is build to contain 3 classes of
+This chunk calculates the sharp ratios for random equally weighted
+portfolios of 50 assets over a random time slice of 252 days since
+2000/01/01 from the SNP\_return data set.
+The portfolios are then labels
-    correlation matrices, defined as follows:
+as follows:

 -   ‘stressed market’: A market is ‘stressed’ whenever the equi-weighted
     basket of stocks has a Sharpe below -0.5 over the year of study (252